Alcohol

 - Hobbies

 Cumbria Northumberland Tyne and Wear NHS Foundation Trust provides NHS mental health, learning disability and specialist services across Newcastle.
-They provide: crisis mental health support; in patient ; specialist services, such as neuro, psychiatry.
+They provide: crisis mental health support and in patient specialist services, such as neuro-psychiatry.
 They have a Patient Information Centre and Mental health self help guides covering sleep, depression, anxiety and more.